-DFDL is the first leading international law firm specialized in emerging markets with pan regional legal and tax expertise developed throughout the Mekong region (Cambodia, Lao PDR, Thailand, Myanmar, Vietnam), Singapore, Bangladesh, Indonesia and other developing markets, with a dedicated focus on other Southeast Asian jurisdictions, South Asia and the Middle East.
+DFDL is the leading international law firm specialized in emerging markets with pan-regional legal and tax expertise developed throughout the Mekong region (Cambodia, Lao PDR, Thailand, Myanmar, Vietnam), Singapore, Bangladesh, Indonesia, and other developing markets, with a dedicated focus on other Southeast Asian jurisdictions, South Asia and the Middle East.

-With a team of over 170 foreign and local advisers working closely together within a fast-growing network of 12 offices, including affiliated firms, in Asia, we provide personalized and cost-effective legal, tax and consulting services and solutions with particular expertise in:
+With a team of over 170 foreign and local advisers working closely together within a fast-growing network of 12 offices, including affiliated firms, in Asia, we provide personalized and cost-effective legal, tax and consulting services and solutions with expertise in:

 - Aviation

 - Banking, Finance and Technology

 - Compliance and Investigations

-- Corporate and Mergers and Acquisitions
+- Corporate and M&A

 - Dispute Resolution

-- Employment and Labor
+- Employment

-- Energy, Mining and Infrastructure
+- Energy, Mining, and Infrastructure

 - Real Estate and Construction

 - Restructuring and Insolvency

 - Taxation

 Founded in 1994, DFDL has acquired an outstanding reputation for providing seamlessly integrated and solution-oriented legal and tax services to establish, structure and protect our clients' business interests.
-DFDL is also actively involved, in tandem with local jurisdiction stakeholders, in developing the legal and regulatory environment of the emerging markets in which we operate.
+DFDL is also actively involved, in tandem with local jurisdiction stakeholders, in developing our emerging markets' legal and regulatory environment.